mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-01-Against_degrowth.md

 Most other developed countries' rates of decoupling lie somewhere between the USA and the UK, i.e. an absolute decoupling is already visible even if not as strong as in the UK.
 However, most other countries in the world have not yet achieved absolute decoupling and in some cases not even relative decoupling.
 I can't look at all of them, but I selected China since it is a very populous country with one of the most impressive trajectories of GDP growth over the last century.

+Changing the energy mix is probably the cheapest solution in terms of CO2 saved per dollar invested.
+Other - absolutetly necessary - transformations such as changing the way we build, eat and live are likely more expensive or more sticky societal problems.
+Thus, changing the energy sector towards more green energy is - even if already hard - is the low-hanging fruit of a transition to a sustainable future.

 #### Case study - China

 If we compare GDP growth with relative consumption-based and production-based CO2 emissions over the last 30 years we see that China shows relative decoupling, i.e. the economy grows faster than the emissions it produces.